 - Get away from the office, make some great connections, and get a fresh perspective without busting your travel budget.

-- From 8 am to 4 pm at the Renaissance St. Louis Airport Hotel -- includes breakfast, lunch, 2 keynotes, 3 breakouts, (lots of snacks and coffee), and endless opportunities for networking and inspiration.
+- From 8 am to 4 pm at the Renaissance St. Louis Airport Hotel -- includes breakfast, lunch, 2 keynotes, 3 breakouts, and endless opportunities for networking and inspiration.

 Registration pricing: $130 Members | $145 Nonmembers | $99 Students